Activities in the area

 There are coastal buses which enable walkers to explore sections of the coast path one-way then take the bus back to where they started, such as the Poppit Rocket running from Cardigan to Fishguard.
 (Buses are dog-friendly.)

-There are also 950km of walking trails within the Pembrokeshire Coast National Park, criss-crossing inland from the main coastal route.
+There are also 950 km of walking trails within the Pembrokeshire Coast National Park, criss-crossing inland from the main coastal route.
+You want run our of walking trails when you come you come for your camping or glamping holiday!

 North Pembrokeshire is blessed with fantastic riding opportunities, with hundreds of miles of bridleways, and picturesque lanes with almost no vehicle traffic.